 Clutter can cause stress from the “weight” of simply not knowing where to start.
 Clutter needs to be organized, stored, given to people, sold, etc. Notice things in your home that is out of place?
 This all adds up to stress, without us even realizing it.

-By removing this extra stuff around our home we are essentially removing some of the stress, anxiety, and overwhelm in our life as well.
+In addition to practicing overall mindfulness, removing this extra stuff around our home we are essentially removing some of the stress, anxiety, and overwhelm in our life as well.

 4. Decluttering your home will increase in concentration.

 Clutter makes it difficult to focus on one task or object.
 A disorganized home and work environment pulls your attention in different directions making it hard to focus.
 So, the less clutter you have in your home, the more you’re able to focus on the task at hand.

 5. Ability to spend more time with your loved ones.